Gordon Curran Stewart: American Stock Exchange

 Stewart helped to manage a task force created by then New York Governor Mario Cuomo and then New York Mayor David Norman Dinkins that resolved the multiyear impasse about what to do with $7,000,000,000 of federal highway money left over when the Westway Project was halted.

 Insurance Information Institute

-Stewart joined the Insurance Information Institute in 1989 as Executive Vice President, and in 1991 became its president and remained in that position until 2006, when he turned the Institute's leadership over to its Chief Economist, Dr. Robert P. Hartwig.Regis Coccia, "Insurance Information Institute President Sets Stage to Retire at End of Year", Business Insurance, July 31, 2006.
+Stewart joined the Insurance Information Institute in 1989 as Executive Vice President, and in 1991 became its president and remained in that position until 2006, when he turned the institute's leadership over to its Chief Economist, Dr. Robert P. Hartwig.